A Secret Ingredient to Get Things Done

 Keep it simple and short

 The AP process does not need to take much time.
-It is easy to schedule too much time, which drives you not to want to meet and talk.
-Shorter time frames are easier to plan and get something done.
+It is easy to schedule too much time, making you want to avoid meeting and talking.
+Shorter time frames make it easier to plan and get something done.
 The meeting times aren't about creating solutions to problems.
 It is a time to ask them if they are doing what they said they wanted to do.

 Be enthusiastic and supportive

-And, you are not their judge unless that is an element both of you want.
+And, you are only their judge if that is an element both of you want.
 Otherwise, you are not the “law” to make them do anything; you are a resource to help them.

 Remember, they are free to ignore everything they say they want to improve.
 Their change is SOLELY their choice.
 When you condemn them, you create an obstacle for them to continue the relationship.
 I often find that when people come to the AP, even if they did not work on anything, that is good.
 As the AP, there is nothing wrong with asking if they are serious about change.
 And, if too many meetings show little or no progress, ask if it is time to stop.

 Finally, seek permission before you give advice.
-And make the meeting time more light and even fun.
+Make the meeting time easy, light, and even fun.
 That won't happen if you see your role as the judge of their life.

 After you choose your AP (the secret ingredient to get things done) and provide them with the above information, use the following information to start your road to improvement.
 Add anything that will help, but keep the administrative items to a minimum.
 You want to spend your time getting things done.